 - Music and Education with Endorsement in Elementary Education

-- Music and Education with Endorsement in Secondary Education
+- BA in Music and Education with Endorsement in K-12 Education in Music

 - Music and Education with Endorsements in P–3 and Teacher of Students with Disabilities